thacherT1D/webdevstuff/Auth/Authentication_and_Authorization.desc.md

 ## What's authentication?

 **Authentication** is the process of confirming the identity of a user.
-When a user logs into a web application, he or she is attempting to authenticate.
-To confirm his or her identity, unique personal identification, like a username or email address, and a password must be provided.
+When a user logs into a web application, that person is attempting to authenticate.
+To confirm their identity, the user must provide unique personal identification, like a username or email address, and a password.
 If the information provided during login matches the information previously provided during registration, the user is authenticated.

 However, it's not quite as simple as that.
 As you've seen, only hashed passwords are stored in the database during registration.
 To verify whether a login password is correct, it too must be run through the same cryptographic hash function as the registration password.
 Only if the two hashed passwords are equivalent is the user authenticated.